Emerging infectious disease: Scientific Advisory Group for Origins of Novel Pathogens

-On 16 July 2021, the Director-General of WHO announced the formation of the Scientific Advisory Group for Origins of Novel Pathogens (or SAGO), which is to be a permanent advisory body of the organisation.
+On 16 July 2021, the Director-General of WHO announced the formation of the Scientific Advisory Group for Origins of Novel Pathogens (SAGO), which is to be a permanent advisory body of the organisation.
 The Group was formed with a broad objective to examine emerging infectious diseases, including COVID-19.
+The group's primary objective is to provide scientific guidance on identifying the origins of emerging pathogens, including SARS-CoV-2.
+The group has also recommended enhanced global surveillance systems.
 According to the WHO Director-General, "SAGO will play a vital role in the next phase of studies into the origins of SARS-CoV-2, as well as the origins of future new pathogens."